Dremora/foo_musicbrainz/README.md

 foo_musicbrainz
 ===============

+# This repository is not maintained anymore.

+## Please check out [this fork](https://github.com/kbuffington/foo_musicbrainz) instead.

+---

 **foo_musicbrainz** is a component for [foobar2000](http://www.foobar2000.org/) media player.
 It can tag files by fetching data from [MusicBrainz](http://musicbrainz.org/).

 Some notable features: